copsTvFan/cops-episode-guide/guide.md

 (Fox mistakenly calls this Grand Theft Auto).

-- (Pierce County WA -- 10:28 PM Pursuit in Progress) Lakewood -- Officer Monti Minion and partner Officer Dave Butts pull over and wait for the pursuit of a mini van to pass them.
+- (Pierce County, WA -- 10:28 PM Pursuit in Progress) Lakewood -- Officer Monti Minion and partner Officer Dave Butts pull over and wait for the pursuit of a mini van to pass them.
 Stop sticks are put out on the freeway, so he exits, turns around, gets a flat and bails out on Union & Mills.
 A K-9 is called to